Quramy/zakki/draft_entries/20230105_jest_prisma/README.md

 You can access Prisma client instance managed by jest-prisma via `jestPrisma.cilent`.

 The following example has 2 test cases and they are run in sequence.
-See the 2nd case, "Count user".
+Look at the 2nd case, "Count user".
-The case asserts `prisma.user.count()` to be zero and succeeds because that jest-prisma rolled back the 1st case which inserts a record to user table.
+This case asserts `prisma.user.count()` to be zero and succeeds because that jest-prisma rolled back the 1st case which inserts a record to user table.

 ```ts
 describe(UserService, () => {